DexyProject/protocol/audits/jorge.md

 - Because of its design Dexy will provide the best UX in the (DEX) game.
 - Please increase test coverage.

+## Fixes

+- After handing in this report, one high severity issue, one medium and one low have been fixed and the exchange will be deployed with those.
+- There is still one low severity issue not solved that is mostly related to documentation.

 ## Review

 ### Smart contract code